-The technological implication of a CTO is mainly focused on new product development and no longer on supporting an operational technological framework.
+Thus: The technological implication of a CTO is mainly focused on new product development and no longer on supporting an operational technological framework.

 The business practices and information architecture are also pretty standardized, so the CIO mainly focuses on highly innovative business engineering or driving organizational change, no longer requiring a technological or content specialization.

 Nowadays, with consumers converging in predictable usage patterns and networks, the focus is on communication.